Cancer

 1. Nourishing snacks

-Nourishing snacks are recommended at least twice a day.
-Nourishing snack ideas are slice of malt loaf, cheese and biscuits, half a scone or teacake, handful of nuts, piece of cake.
-A plain biscuit e.g. rich tea, morning coffee, is not a nourishing snack as it is low in calories.
-One slice of malt loaf is the same amount calories as four plain biscuits
+Nourishing snack ideas (containing around 150kcal) are slice of malt loaf, cheese and biscuits, half a scone or teacake, handful of nuts, piece of cake.
+A plain biscuit e.g. rich tea (40kcal), morning coffee, is not a nourishing snack as it is low in calories.
+One slice of malt loaf is the same amount calories as four plain biscuits.
+Your dietitian can provide further guidance on examples of nourishing snacks suitable for your dietary requirements (e.g. for Diabetes, Cardio protective diets and for those needing soft or pureed textures).

-2. Nourishing drink
+2. Nourishing drinks

-Nourishing drinks are encouraged throughout the dayReplace at least two cups of tea or other lower calorie drinks with nourishing drinksNourishing drinks ideas are milky coffee, milky hot chocolate, fruit juiceDid you know a cup of milky coffee made with full cream milk is the same amount of calories as eight cup of teas
+Nourishing drinks are encouraged throughout the day.
+Replace at least two cups of tea or other lower calorie drinks with nourishing drinks to provide more nutrition.
+Nourishing drinks ideas are milky coffee (115kcal), milky hot chocolate (155kcal), fruit juice (45kcal) or fortified milkshake (285kcal).
+Did you know a cup of milky coffee made with full cream milk is the same amount of calories as eight cup of teas?

 3. Fortified diet (high calorie protein diet)

 A fortified diet is where meal dishes are adapted by adding small quantities of everyday foods which increases the calorie and nutrient content without increasing the portion size.
-This means every mouthful is full of nourishment
+This means every mouthful is full of nourishment.

-4. Multivitamin and mineral capsules
+4. Multivitamin and mineral tablets

 Seek advice from a pharmacist or GP to determine an appropriate product.